Devils Postpile General Manangement Plan

 Where Are We in the Process?

-This summer (2011), Devils Postpile National Monument will be releasing preliminary or draft alternatives for the general management plan (GMP) currently under development to help guide the monument as it enters its second centennial.
+This summer (2014), Devils Postpile National Monument released the draft general management plan (GMP) which will help guide the monument as it enters its second centennial.

 Visitors contributed their thoughts and ideas during the initial scoping for the GMP.
-Many ideas we heard from the public are included in the preliminary alternatives, which represent initial ideas for how the monument might address specific issues or areas of management concern.
+Many ideas we heard from the public are included in the alternatives, which address specific issues or areas of management concern.
 Your involvement is important and we want to hear your ideas for the future.
-With your input, we will refine ideas and further develop alternatives.
-Download the preliminary alternatives newsletter.
+The public comment period will last for approximately 60 days and final comments must be submitted by September 30, 2014.
+Download the draft GMP.